 Cultivating cannabis as medicine

-As a general rule, states with whole-plant marijuana allow medical grows, while those with CBD-only laws do not.
-A few states have decriminalized small gardens without legalizing medicinal marijuana.
-Uniquely, Washington allows cultivation for medicine but not recreation.
+As a general rule, states with whole-plant medical marijuana legalization allow patients to cultivate, while those with low THC or “CBD-only” laws do not.
+A few states have decriminalized small grows without legalizing medicinal marijuana.

 How to become a medical marijuana patient

-Each state has its own process for becoming a medical marijuana patient.
-Some require formal registration with health officials, while others (most notably California) mandate only a piece of paper from a doctor.
+Each state has its own process of becoming a medical marijuana patient.
+Most require formal registration with the state’s department of health, while California mandates only a piece of paper from a doctor.

-The ancient Chinese also understood the medical benefits of marijuana.
-Nearly 3,000 years before the birth of Christ, Emperor Neng became the first MMJ patient in recorded history.
+Nearly 3,000 years before the birth of Christ, Chinese Emperor Neng became the first MMJ patient in recorded history.

 Many centuries later, another famous figure, Queen Victoria of Great Britain, openly used medical marijuana to treat her severe menstrual cramps.
 Along with other world leaders, including Napoleon, the queen helped make the drug more popular and widespread.